interledger/rfcs/0001-interledger-architecture/0001-interledger-architecture.md

 [IL-RFC-23: Bilateral Transfer Protocol](../0023-bilateral-transfer-protocol/0023-bilateral-transfer-protocol.md) defines a link-layer protocol that communicates this information over [WebSocket](https://tools.ietf.org/html/rfc6455) and is compatible with a wide range of underlying ledgers.

+The implementation of a Link protocol may be incorporated into a ledger plugin, since the Link protocol has to communicate settlements that occur in the underlying ledger.

 #### Interledger Protocol

 The Interledger Protocol version 4 (ILPv4) is the core protocol of the entire Interledger Protocol suite.
-This protocol used between **direct peers** in the network: sender to connector, connector to connector, and connector to receiver.
+This protocol's packets are exchanged between direct peers: sender to connector, connector to connector, and connector to receiver.
 This protocol is compatible with any variety of currencies and underlying ledger systems.

-Amounts, expirations, and routing take place on this level.
-This protocol plans a path to connect a sender and receiver using any number of intermediaries, temporarily locks up funds while this occurs, and then (if everything goes well) releases the funds and marks the balance changes at each account in the path.
+This level is concerned with currency amounts, routing, and whether each step in a payment arrives in time or expires.
+This protocol finds a path to connect a sender and receiver using any number of intermediaries, with a cryptographic _condition_ tied to the path.
+If everything goes well and the receiver wants the funds, the receiver provides a _fulfillment_ to the condition, which triggers the funds to move at each account in the path.
+In this way, the fulfillment proves that the money was delivered to the intended recipient.

-There can only be one protocol at this layer.
-(Other protocols, including older versions of the Interledger Protocol, are incompatible with protocols on the layers above it.)
-This protocol is defined by [IL-RFC-27: Interledger Protocol version 4](../0027-interledger-protocol-4/0027-interledger-protocol-4.md).
+This layer abstracts the layers above and below it from one another, so there can be only one protocol at this layer.
+Other protocols, including older versions of the Interledger Protocol, are incompatible.
+The current protocol is defined by [IL-RFC-27: Interledger Protocol version 4](../0027-interledger-protocol-4/0027-interledger-protocol-4.md).

 #### Transport Protocols

 Transport layer protocols are used for **end-to-end communication** between sender and receiver; connectors are not expected to be involved.
-This layer is responsible for defining the _condition_ that the Interledger Protocol uses to lock the funds and the _fulfillment_ that the Interledger Protocol uses to release them.
-Different choices in this layer can affect the security guarantees offered to the sender.
+This layer is responsible for:

+- Defining the condition and fulfillment that are used on the Interledger Protocol layer
+- Grouping and retrying packets to achieve a desired outcome
+- Determining the effective exchange rate of a payment
+- Adapting to the speed at which packets can be sent, for what amounts
+- Encrypting and decrypting data

-Transport level protocols can group and retry packets from the Interledger Protocol layer to achieve a desired outcome.
-For example, the STREAM protocol, defined by [IL-RFC-29: STREAM](../0029-stream/0029-stream.md) creates a two-directional connection between a sender and receiver that consists of many individual one-way paths for Interledger packets.
+For an example, see the STREAM protocol, defined by [IL-RFC-29: STREAM](../0029-stream/0029-stream.md).
+STREAM creates a bidirectional connection between a sender and receiver that consists of many individual Interledger packets.

 #### Application Protocols